ip127001/Vuejs-Projects/Readme.md

-Vue js projects
+# Vue js projects

-1. player vs monster: using basic conditions and list rendering
+**1. player vs monster**: using basic conditions and list rendering

-2. quote-adder: using communications between components with props, slots and custom events.
+**2. question and answer**: Animation in vuejs

-3. question and answer: Animation in vuejs
+**3. quote-adder**: using communications between components with props, slots and custom events.